junxit/us-congress-bills-111/metadata.md

 - 2010-03-01 — Introduced in Senate
 - 2010-03-01 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S859)
+- 2010-03-26 — Amendment SA 3719 agreed to in Senate by Unanimous Consent.
+- 2010-03-26 — Amendment SA 3719 proposed by Senator Kaufman for Senator Baucus. (consideration: CR S2167; text: CR S2167) To amend the preamble.
+- 2010-03-26 — Measure laid before Senate by unanimous consent. (consideration: CR S2167)
+- 2010-03-26 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(text: CR S2167)
+- 2010-03-26 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (text: CR S2167)
+- 2010-03-26 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-03-26 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-03-26 — Senate amendment agreed to: Amendment SA 3719 agreed to in Senate by Unanimous Consent.
+- 2010-03-26 — Senate amendment proposed (on the floor): Amendment SA 3719 proposed by Senator Kaufman for Senator Baucus.(consideration: CR S2167; text: CR S2167)
+- 2010-03-26 — Senate amendment submitted